 There's no restaurant but you can order picnic baskets and dinners.
 There are 2 options of picnic; a lighter version with an emphasis on fruit and salad, or one with more Sicilian fare such as stuffed pasta rolls.
 Let them know of any special requests or dietary requirements.
 For dinners, note that they need 48 hours' notice.
 We were caught out by this so didn't get to try the proffered 3-course meal of a rich Sicilian starter followed by homemade pasta then dessert plus fruit.
 Occasionally in the summer they'll put on a communal barbecue in the courtyard.

 There are kitchenettes in 3 of the apartments.
 They are cute if old-fashioned, and each has a kettle, hob, gas cooker, pots and pans, cutlery, crockery and fridge-freezer.
 You'll need to buy everything you need for self-catering; only washing-up liquid is supplied.
 A welcome basket can be provided on request, in which you'll find pasta, olive oil, tomato sauce, salt, sugar and coffee; note there is an additional daily charge for use of the kitchenettes.
 There's a bar service on request, just ask if you'd like a glass of wine, there's a wine list to choose from.

-If eating out there are plenty of options in Pozzallo, including a pizza place for takeaways; staff can advise.
+If eating out, there's a good restaurant 4km away and plenty more in Pozzallo (8km), including a pizza place for takeaways.
+Staff can advise.